mozilla/data-docs/concepts/pipeline/data_pipeline_detail.md

 Jupyter or Zeppelin notebooks are the usual interface to getting work done using a cluster, though you get full SSH access to the cluster.

 Clusters launched via ATMO are automatically killed after a user-defined period of time (by default, 8 hours), though their lifetime can be extended as needed.
-Each cluster has an **`EFS`** volume mounted on the `/home/hadoop` directory, which means that data stored locally on the cluster persists from one cluster to the next.
+Each cluster has a user-specific **`EFS`** volume mounted on the `/home/hadoop` directory, which means that data stored locally on the cluster persists from one cluster to the next.
+This volume is shared by all clusters launched by a given ATMO user.

 ##### STMO: SQL Analysis

 [STMO] is a customized [Re:dash] installation that provides self-serve access to a a variety of different [datasets](/concepts/choosing_a_dataset.md).
 From here, you can query data in the Parquet Data Lake as well as various RDBMS data sources.

 STMO interfaces with the data lake using both [Presto] and Amazon [Athena].
 Each has its own data source in Re:dash.
-Since Athena currently lacks the ability to use custom user-defined functions, access to datasets with HyperLogLog columns, such as [`client_count`](/datasets/batch_view/client_count/intro.md) are only available via Presto.
+Since Athena does not support user-defined functions, datasets with HyperLogLog columns, such as [`client_count`](/datasets/batch_view/client_count/intro.md), are only available via Presto..

 Different **Data Sources** in STMO connect to different backends, and each backend might use a slightly different flavor of SQL.
 You should find a link to the documentation for the expected SQL variant next to the Data Sources list.